aspellus/fec-ef-app/docs/salientcrgt-agile-practices.md

 Further detail about some of our development strategies and methods can be found below:

 ### Version/Source Control
+pramod to write

 ### Pair Programming
+pramod to write

 ### Test-driven Development (Unit Testing)
+pramod to write

 ### CLOUD Strategy
+Cris to write

 ### Docker Containerization and Deployment, Management and Orchestration (Using OpenShift Kubernetes)
+Cris to write

 Quality Assurance Practices
 ===========================